NDIC Insists Cryptocurrencies Illegal in Nigeria

 Nigerians have again been warned to stay away from transactions involving digital currencies because the Central Bank of Nigeria (CBN) has not approved the use of cryptocurrencies in the country.

-In the past, various government agencies in Nigeria have cautioned citizens on the new form of money, which is fast gaining ground across the world.
+In the past, various government agencies in Nigeria have cautioned citizens on the new form of money, which is fast gaining ground across the world through various means, including social media platforms like WhatsApp and others.

 Speaking in an interview with the News Agency of Nigeria (NAN) on Friday at the ongoing 29th Enugu International Trade Fair, the Manager in charge of Research Department at the Nigeria Deposit Insurance Corporation (NDIC), Mr Adikwu Igoche, stated that cryptocurrencies were not deposits or financial instruments authorised by the CBN.